Doublon-holon binding, Mott transition, and fractionalized antiferromagnet in the Hubbard model: ISF of physical electrons

 with

-The coherent part of the ISF comes from the single-boson condensates that recombine the charge and spin degrees of freedom, leading to coherent quasiparticle (QP) excitations associated with the coherence peaks in the ISF.
+The coherent part of the ISF comes from the single-boson condensates that recombine the charge and spin degrees of freedom, leading to coherent QP excitations associated with the coherence peaks in the ISF.
+Beyond the Mott transition, the condensate of doublons and holons vanishes, and the coherent ISF is completely suppressed.